Krim-class cargo liner

 The Krim-class ocean liners consisted of six ships built during the late 1920s for service in the Black Sea.
 The first two ships were built in Germany, but the rest were built in the Soviet Union.
-Four ships were sunk during the Second World War, but the others survived the war.
+Four ships were sunk during the Second World War, while the other two survived the war.

 Background

 In 1928 the Sovtorgflot (Soviet Commercial Fleet) ordered two ships from the Friedrich Krupp Germaniawerft shipyard in Kiel, Germany and procured a license to build four more at the Baltic Works in Leningrad.
 The latter ships were virtually identical with their half-sisters, but differed slightly in some respects.
 The Krim-class ships were intended for service in the Black Sea with the Black Sea State Shipping Company.